MicrosoftDocs/xamarin-docs/docs/graphics-games/skiasharp/index.md

 ---
+redirect_url: /xamarin/xamarin-forms/user-interface/graphics/skiasharp/
 title: "2D Drawing With SkiaSharp"
 description: "This document provides an overview of cross-platform 2D drawing with SkiaSharp.
 It links to various guides that describe SkiaSharp and its various APIs." ms.prod: xamarin ms.techonology: xamarin-skiasharp ms.assetid: A8A61421-4544-422A-A7E0-9355C67DF21E
-author: conceptdev
+author: davidbritch
-ms.author: crdun
+ms.author: dabritch
 ms.date: 07/17/2018
 ---

-# 2D Drawing With SkiaSharp
+# 2D drawing With SkiaSharp

 SkiaSharp provides a powerful C# API for doing 2D graphics.
 It is powered by [Google’s Skia library](http://skia.org), the